leecheeyong/esp32-wifi-virtual-hid/README.md

 > You may change the ssid and the Wi-Fi password in `sketch.ino`
 4. Open a web browser and navigate to: [http://192.168.4.1](http://192.168.4.1)
 5. Swipe the trackpad area to move the mouse, tap to click, and use the input field to type text.

+## License
+This project is available as an open source under the terms of the [GNU Affero General Public License v3.0 License](/LICENSE).